MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-containers-enable-external-registry-for-docker-hub.md

     > [!NOTE]
     > While the Editor privilege allows a user to modify Docker Hub registries, the access token created will allow Defender for Cloud read-only access.

-1. An email is sent to the dedicated user with a link to verify the email address.
-Select the verify link in the email and complete the process of creating a Docker Hub user.
+3. An email is sent to the dedicated user with a link to verify the email address.
+Select the verify link in the email and complete the process of creating a Docker Hub dedicated user.

 ## Create an access token for the dedicated Docker Hub user